apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    .. note::
-      VMware only: If the selected template contains OVF properties, different deployment options or configurations, multiple NICs or end-user license agreements, then the wizard will display these properties.
+      VMware only: If the selected Template contains OVF properties, different deployment options or configurations, multiple NICs or end-user license agreements, then the wizard will display these properties.

       See `“Support for Virtual Appliances” <virtual_machines.html#support-for-virtual-appliances>`_.